taranis-ai/taranis.ai/content/en/docs/user-stories/admin-stories.md

 ---
 title: User Stories [Administrator]
-description: Feature as seen from the perspective of an Taranis AI Administrator.
+description: User Stories as seen from the perspective of an Taranis AI Administrator.
 weight: 15
 ---